 As a school system, we are committed to creating and sustaining a comprehensive, coordinated effort to improve the overall safety and well-being of our students and staff.
 To do this, we believe we must partner with community-wide programs and initiatives involving parents, teachers, administrators, local law enforcement, mental health and wellness professionals.

-One of our initiatives to help ensure the safety and well-being of our students is to provide ways for students, parents, and community members to communicate a concern or a troubling situation regarding the safety of our students and our schools.
+One of our initiatives to help ensure the safety and well-being of our students is to provide a way for students, parents, and community members to communicate a concern or a troubling situation regarding the safety of our students and our schools.
 Additionally, we want to provide a way for students to get twenty-four hour help and support for life-threatening situations.
-Given this, our district has made available two anonymous reporting helplines.
+Given this, our district has made available an anonymous reporting helpline.

-We believe that these helplines will provide our students, parents and community members a way to report concerns or information in a timely manner so school personnel can proactively work to make our schools as safe as possible.
+We believe that this helpline will provide our students, parents and community members a way to report concerns or information in a timely manner so school personnel can proactively work to make our schools as safe as possible.

 If you have questions or concerns, please do not hesitate to call or email your building principal.